HorrocksEngineers/cims-interview-skills-tests/README.md

 # CIMS Interview Skills Tests <!-- omit in toc -->

 The exercises in this [repository][repo] are designed to help our team get a feel for how you write code and solve problems.

+You should have already gotten a list of [prerequesites][prereq] to make sure your environment is set up to complete any exercise.

-You will need to fork or clone the repository, go over the [Prerequesites][prereq], [Installation][install] instructions, and [choose an exercise][adventure] before our next in-person/remote interview session.
-We will look over your shoulder as you attempt to complete it in about 30 minutes; expecting to hear your thoughts as you go.
-Feel free to pour over any linked resources, take notes, come up with a game-plan, write some pseudocode, etc. but please do not prepare for the interview by completing the exercise beforehand; as that defeats the purpose of the entire interview.
+You will need to fork or clone the repository and go over the [Installation][install] instructions.
+For about 10-15 minutes, you'll be able to check out each exercise, look over resources, and come up with a game plan.
+After that time, we'll give you about 30 minutes to complete as much of your selected exercise as possible.

+We will be "looking over your shoulder" as you prepare and attempt to complete your exercise; expecting to hear your thoughts as you go.

 - [Prerequesites](#prerequesites)
 - [Installation](#installation)